Mass spectrometry: the mechanics

 Jean Perrin

-Jean Perrin, a French scientist, was one of the earlier scientists who attempted to determine the Avogadro constant.
+Jean Perrin, a French scientist, was one of the earlier researchers who attempted to determine the Avogadro constant.

 Who inspired Perrin?